Weaker Assumptions for Asymmetric Trust: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Swiss National Science Foundation (SNSF) under grant agreement Nr\@.~219403 (Emerging Consensus), the Cryptographic Foundations for Digital Society, CryptoDigi, DFF Research Project 2, Grant ID 10.46540/3103-00077B, and the Initiative for Cryptocurrencies and Contracts (IC3).
+This work was supported by the Swiss National Science Foundation (SNSF) under grant agreement Nr\@.~219403 (Emerging Consensus), by the Initiative for Cryptocurrencies and Contracts (IC3), by the Cryptographic Foundations for Digital Society, CryptoDigi, DFF Research Project 2, Grant ID 10.46540/3103-00077B, and by the European Union, ERC2023-StG-101116713.
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.